-You can apply for a European Weapons Pass if you intend to travel with weapons to another EEA country.
-If you are travelling outside the EEA, you must submit a declaration to Norwegian Customs at the border.
+If you intend to travel with firearm(s) to another EEA country, you can apply for a European Firearms Pass.
+If you are travelling outside the EEA, you must submit a declaration (a temporary exportlicence) to Norwegian Customs at the border.

 The customs declaration requirement does not apply if:

-- you have a valid European Weapons Pass for the weapon in question, and
+- you have a valid European Firearms Pass for the firearm(s), and

 - you are travelling within the EU/EEA.

-If you have a valid European Weapons Pass, you do not need to declare the weapon to Norwegian Customs when leaving and entering Norway.
+If you have a valid European Firearms Pass, you do not need to declare the firearm(s) to Norwegian Customs when leaving and entering Norway.
 This means you may use the green channel.

 For more information, check www.eksportkontroll.no

-If you do not have a weapons pass or are travelling outside the EEA
+If you do not have a Firearms Pass or are travelling outside the EEA

-If you do not have a valid weapons pass or are travelling to a country outside the EEA, you must declare the weapon to Norwegian Customs upon leaving and entering.
-You can submit a declaration for one trip, for up to one year.
+If you do not have a valid European Firearms Pass or are travelling to a country outside the EEA, you must declare the firearm(s) to Norwegian Customs upon leaving and entering the country.
+You can submit a declaration for one trip, valid for up to one year.

 You must complete the declaration in duplicate.
 When leaving Norway, you must use the red channel and submit your declaration to Norwegian Customs.
 Norwegian Customs will take one copy.
 You must submit the second copy to Norwegian Customs when you return to Norway.

-Remember to carry your weapons card with you when travelling with weapons.
-The weapons card shows that you have a permit to own firearms.
+Remember to carry your firearms card when travelling with firearms.
+The firearms card shows that you are the legal owner of the firearm.

-If you move abroad and want to take your weapons, parts thereof, or ammunition, you must obtain a permit from the police to remove these from Norway.
+If you move abroad and want to take your firearm(s), parts thereof, or ammunition, you must obtain a permit from the police to export these from Norway.

-Check the rules of the country you are travelling to
+Check the regulations of the country you are travelling to

-Remember to check the rules that apply in the country you are travelling to.
-You should make sure that the weapons pass is sufficient, or whether national schemes also apply to you.
+Remember to check the regulations that apply in the country you are travelling to.
+You should make sure that the European Firearms Pass is sufficient, or whether national schemes also apply to you.

-Crossing the border with weapons, parts thereof, and ammunition
+Crossing the border with firearms, parts thereof, and ammunition

-When you cross a border with weapons, parts thereof, and ammunition, under the general rule you must present the weapons and documentation to Norwegian Customs for inspection.
+When you cross the border with firearms, parts thereof, and ammunition, you should – as a general rule - present the firearms and documentation to the Norwegian Customs for inspection.

-Norwegian Customs can and will seize weapons found during green channel inspections even if the permit is in order.
-The only exception is if you are travelling with a valid weapons pass.
+Norwegian Customs may seize firearms revealed during green channel inspections even if the permit is in order.
+The only exception is if you are travelling with a valid european weapons pass.

 Contact the police

-The police are responsible for the regulations regarding the import and export of weapons, parts thereof, and ammunition.
-Contact the police by calling +47 0 28 00 or visiting politi.no for more information about travelling with weapons.
+The police are responsible for the regulations regarding the import and export of firearms, parts thereof, and ammunition.
+Contact the police by calling +47 0 28 00 or visiting politi.no